 Mastering SEO Discovery Calls

-In a discovery call, you get to determine if the prospect is the right fit for your business.
-And the prospect, in turn, gets to determine if you are the best SEO provider for their business.
+During a discovery call, you can determine if the prospect is the right fit for your business.
+And the prospect, in turn, gets to decide whether you are the best SEO provider for their business.

-In this blog, Pathfinder SEO will share how having an organized agenda helps you master an SEO discovery call.
-And how this important, but simple integration ensures that you cover all necessary topics in the right order during the call.
+In this blog, I will share how having an organized agenda helps you master an SEO discovery call.

 Creating an Agenda for SEO Discovery Calls